mdt2/100-days-of-code/log.md

 **Thoughts** Ran into some problems with using "location" as a variable and it changing the url because that's the location on the browser.

+### Day 84: December 17, Sunday

+**Today's Progress**: Figured out how to grab the pieces of data and print them out.
+Started adding a button to change between F and C.

+**Thoughts** Wasn't as hard as I thought to get the data once the API is set up.
+Got too tired to think anymore tonight.

+### Day 85: December 18, Monday

+**Today's Progress**: Completed the button to switch from F to C

+**Thoughts**: Couldn't figure out how to add the logic to the button without making a new API call every time.

+### Day 86: December 20, Wednesday

+**Today's Progress**: Figured out the button logic.
+Switched over the whole project from the Open Weather API to FreeCodeCamp's weather API so that it would be a secure connection to request geolocation information.

+**Thoughts**: Today was a long day.
+Tomorrow I'll work more on changing the background image based on weather description and add more basic styling to the app.

+### Day 87: December 21, Thursday

+**Today's Progress**: Added additional styling, weather-dependent bg images, weather description.

+**Thoughts**: Tomorrow I want to figure out how to change images between sunset and sunrise to a nighttime image.

 **Project Ideas**
 1. Plugin for Twitter so that it doesn't exit out of your tweet until you hit the close icon HMPH
 2. Wishlist